+Honors World History\

-HIST 203Honors World History\ALL YEAR / 1 creditPrerequisite: An "A" or "B" in HIST 103 Honors Civics AND ENG 103 Freshman English and/or teacher recommendation.
+Prerequisite: An "A" or "B" in HIST 103 Honors Civics AND ENG 103 Honors Freshman English and/or teacher recommendation.

 Description: This course is a writing and project-based course with a heavy emphasis put on critical thinking and analysis. this class tailors to high level students.
 This course presents a chronological and in-depth approach to the history and daily life of the ancient cultures of our global society.
 This course starts with the beginning of the human civilization and ends after the Industrial Revolution.
 There is a strong emphasis on Greece and Rome since they laid the foundation for many other civilizations that followed.
-Anthropology, archelogy, and geography accompany the cultural study of ancient Middle East, Africa, Asia, Europe, and the Americas.
+Anthropology, archaeology, and geography accompany the cultural study of ancient Middle East, Africa, Asia, Europe, and the Americas.
 Related issues and current affairs are also discussed.